 How Do I Check My Air Filter?

 The last possible issue that you can troubleshoot is your air filter.
-If your heater is emitting a rather noxious or foul odor, there is a high possibility that your air filter is dirty and requires some routine cleaning and maintenance.
+If your heater is emitting a rather noxious or foul odor, there is a high possibility that your air filter is dirty and requires routine cleaning and maintenance.

 This would then cause your heater to stop working, and you will be unable to switch it on.

-Cleaning out your air filter is therefore mandatory, and should be done on a bi-monthly basis.
+Cleaning out your air filter is therefore mandatory and should be done on a bi-monthly basis.

 Thus, bypassing an electrical shut-off in your electrical heater is quite simple and straightforward.